Toward Robust Multilingual Adaptation of LLMs for Low-Resource Languages: Related Work

-Recent studies have intensified attention to reasoning tasks in low-resource language settings.
-MindMerger merges external multilingual understanding into LLMs and trains collaborative use of internal reasoning and external language skills, substantially boosting reasoning in non-English settings \cite{mindmerger2024}.
-Process-level improvements—such as Chain-of-Preference Optimization and Chain-of-Code—provide transferable reasoning scaffolds that can be combined with language anchoring/forcing strategies \cite{cpo2024,chaincode2024}.
-Mechanism-focused studies reveal cross-lingual knowledge barriers and even ``cross-lingual collapse'' of reasoning traces toward dominant pretraining languages; mitigation includes mixed-language finetuning, reward shaping for language consistency, and representation steering to strengthen non-English token representations \cite{barrier2025,mwork2024,collapse2025,repsteer2025}.
-Recent surveys systematize multilingual reasoning evaluations and resources \cite{mreasoning_survey2025}.
+\textbf{LLM-based Cross-lingual Reasoning} Recent studies \citep{cueva-etal-2024-adaptive} have intensified attention to reasoning tasks in low-resource language settings \citep{kim2024crosslingualqakeyunlocking}.
+MindMerger merges external multilingual understanding into LLMs and trains collaborative use of internal reasoning and external language skills, substantially boosting reasoning in non-English settings \citep{mindmerger2024}.
+However, MindMerger relies heavily on parallel translation corpora, which may introduce semantic drift due to translation noise.
+Process-level improvements—such as Chain-of-Preference Optimization and Chain-of-Code—provide transferable reasoning scaffolds that can be combined with language anchoring strategies \citep{cpo2024,chaincode2024}.
+Mechanism-focused studies reveal cross-lingual knowledge barriers and even ``cross-lingual collapse'' of reasoning traces toward dominant pretraining languages; mitigation includes mixed-language finetuning, reward shaping for language consistency, and representation steering to strengthen non-English token representations \citep{barrier2025,mwork2024,collapse2025,repsteer2025}.
+Recent surveys systematize multilingual reasoning evaluations and resources \citep{mreasoning_survey2025}.
+These methods typically rely on a single embedding-space alignment primarily designed for reasoning tasks, and their performance may not transfer well to broader settings such as ranking and retrieval.
+In contrast, our proposed Arca minimizes translation-induced semantic drift, provides better interpretability, and can be extended to support multiple tasks—including reasoning, ranking, and retrieval—thereby improving overall generalization.